 Lumpsum Calculator

-A lumpsum investment in a mutual fund is a strategic decision that can significantly boost your wealth over time.
+A lumpsum investment in a mutual fund is where you invest a chunk of money all at once in a specific mutual fund.
+Unlike a SIP, where you invest a fixed amount regularly, lumpsum is a one-time investment.
 By committing a substantial amount upfront, you allow your money to grow exponentially through compounding.

 What is Lumpsum Calculator?